trueheart78/trueheart78.com/resume.md

 ### :repeat: Book Notes Generator

-Extracted from the early version of my Book Notes, it reads a YAML file (example link) and generates the core markdown files for the chapters and sections.
+Extracted from the early version of my Book Notes, it reads a YAML file and generates the core the core markdown files for the chapters and sections.
 It also places them directly into the above Book Notes project in a new folder, with a handy Readme link provided at the end. _I should really change this into a gem or a binary_.

 * Source: [GitHub][book-notes-generator-source]

-### :space_invader: Game Selector

-A Ruby application with the Sinatra framework that accesses the `/games` endpoint of my blog, and uses Nokogiri to parse lists, caches it in Redis for five minutes, and returns a randomly selected title.

-* Source: [GitHub][game-selector-source]

 ### :skull: Dead To Us